What Do Surgeon Do?

 Is There Going to be Demand for Surgeons?

-There were about 45,000 jobs for Surgeon in 2016 (in the United States).
+In the United States, there were 45,000 jobs for Surgeon in 2016.
 New jobs are being produced at a rate of 14.4% which is above the national average.
 The Bureau of Labor Statistics predicts 6,500 new jobs for Surgeon by 2026.
-Due to new job openings and attrition, there will be an average of 1,900 job openings in this field each year.
+The BLS estimates 1,900 yearly job openings in this field.

 The states with the most job growth for Surgeon are New York, Maryland, and Colorado.
 Watch out if you plan on working in Mississippi, Vermont, or Rhode Island.
 These states have the worst job growth for this type of profession.